shalabycr7/AudioHaze/README.md

 # Audio Signal Processing App

-###### This Is A Simple GUI Application To Manipulate Audio Files By Modifying The Audio Wave Form And Display It Using Python

 > This Is A Simple GUI Application To Manipulate Audio Files By Modifying The Audio Wave Form And Display It Using
 > Python